 For many jobs, rubber/resin adhesives offer many advantages:

-- It has an initial high tack, as opposed to acrylic which needs time to cure.
+- Has an initial high tack, as opposed to acrylic which needs time to cure.

-- It sticks well to many different surfaces, including some hard-to-stick-to materials.
+- Sticks well to many different surfaces, including some hard-to-stick-to materials.

 - Rubber-based adhesives provide highly flexible bonds and are usually based on butadiene-styrene, butyl, polyisobutylene or nitrile compounds.